oopsmonk/documentation/wallets/0.1/hub/how-to-guides/recover-tokens.md

 }

 const iota = Iota.composeAPI({
-   // Replace with the URL of the IRI node you want to send the transactions to
+   // Replace with the URL of the IOTA node you want to send the transactions to
     provider: 'https://pow.iota.community:443'
 });

 const depth = 3;
 const minWeightMagnitude = 14;

-// We need the bundle to be in order head to tail before sending it to the node iota.sendTrytes(trytes.reverse(), depth, minWeightMagnitude) .then(bundle => {
+// We need the bundle to be in order head to tail before sending it to the IOTA node iota.sendTrytes(trytes.reverse(), depth, minWeightMagnitude) .then(bundle => {
       console.log(`Sent bundle: ${JSON.stringify(bundle, null, 1)}`)